Merkur CLI

 Simply define your command in your Merkur package as described in the guide below.

-In the code the program
+In the code the program is instance of commander.

 You can use createCommandConfig method to get merkur/cli config.